Ubuntu Kernel Updates: Why They Matter

 On Ubuntu 22.04, the HWE kernel is linux-image-generic-hwe-22.04.
 On Ubuntu 24.04, the base kernel receives regular updates without needing HWE.
 Verify which is installed by running uname -r and comparing the version number against what apt-cache shows as available.

-How to Apply Kernel Updates Without Breaking a Production Server
+Applying Kernel Updates to a Production Server

 Kernel updates require a reboot to take effect.
 That is the fundamental challenge: you cannot update the kernel without restarting the server.
 For a production web server, this means planned maintenance downtime.
 The process to apply safely is: update the package cache, install the new kernel package, verify the installation, test if possible, then reboot during a maintenance window.